 You may file a complaint against a regulated energy organization or individual associated with a specific project or energy market.
 Complaints are filed by persons seeking action against persons or organizations alleged to be in contravention or in violation of any statute, rule, order or other law administered by the Commission or for any other alleged wrong over which the Commission may have jurisdiction.

-Three easy ways to make a complaint are to use the Enforcement Hotline, Dispute Resolution, or Landowner Helpline.
+Three easy ways to make an informal complaint are to use the Enforcement Hotline, Dispute Resolution, or Landowner Helpline.

 - The Hotline is available for help in matters involving potential violations and wrongdoing.
 See the Hotline section for further information.

 - Dispute Resolution uses alternative dispute resolution processes to assist energy disputants and other affected parties with solving problems and resolving disputes before or after a formal complaint is filed with the Commission.

 - The Landowner Helpline is available to assist landowners in addressing disputes associated with natural gas and hydropower jurisdictional facilities.

 You can also file formal complaints with the Commission on any aspect of its regulation

 of the energy industry and markets, including natural gas and hydropower.